qiujieqiong/deepin-openqa-base-runner/README.md

 ## openQA base runner envirenment
-**Description**: This project provide a base environment for https://openqa.deepin.io, which build with Docker container.
+**Description**: This project provide a base running environment for openQA v4.1.
 **Thanks**: Thanks to [os-autoinst](https://github.com/os-autoinst) group for providing such a good automated testing framework.